What is the Coosa River Basin Initiative?

 View a 2-minute video introduction to CRBI and its mission:

 Video production courtesy of Susan Berry and Isee Marketing Group.
 E-mail Susan at email@example.com

 After a 1991 meeting in Keith, Georgia with a diverse consortium of citizens fighting local battles over everything from landfills to chipmills, Rome businessman, Jerry Brown, developed the vision of a regional organization that would fight environmental abuses in the entire Coosa River Basin, and CRBI was soon born.
 Its first success was stopping a landfill sited upstream from Weiss Lake.

 CRBI originally operated through the work of dedicated volunteers in a cramped office in the back of Brown’s business.
 From these humble beginnings, CRBI has grown to become a visible presence in the decision-making processes concerning the region’s natural resources.

 Today, CRBI occupies a Broad Street office in downtown Rome’s business district.
 The organization employs a professional staff of two people who coordinate volunteers and work with an 18-member board of directors to design and implement advocacy, education, water monitoring, restoration and organizational development programs.
-More than 800 dues paying members support the organization with their money and volunteer services.
+More than 3000 members support the organization with their money and volunteer services.

 Since its founding in 1992, CRBI’s advocacy, education, restoration and water monitoring programs have helped improve water quality in the Coosa River Basin and have helped citizens better understand water resource issues.
 The organization’s major accomplishments include: